-During Hollywood’s golden era, hundreds of movie houses were built across the South in cities and towns of all sizes.
+During Hollywood’s golden era, hundreds of movie houses were built across the Southeast in cities and towns of all sizes.
 Today, some of those theaters are still in existence while others have been allowed to fade away.
-By the 1930s, many Southern towns were slowly rebounding from the Great Depression.
-As the railroad expanded and brought in more people, these small towns quickly blossomed and the theaters became a popular source for family entertainment.
+By the 1930s, many Southern towns like Florence, South Carolina were slowly rebounding from the Great Depression.
+As the railroad expanded and brought in more people, small towns across the state quickly blossomed and the theaters became a popular source for family entertainment.